AlecFessler/AdaptivePatchingViT/README.md

 APViT introduces a learnable patch selection mechanism that goes beyond the fixed grid approach of traditional Vision Transformers.
 This mechanism allows for:

 1. Dynamic focus on informative regions: The model learns to prioritize areas of the image that are most relevant to the task at hand.
-2. Flexible patch configuration independent of input image size: Patches can vary in number, size, and location across different inputs.
+2. Flexible patch configuration independent of input image size: Patches can vary in position, receptive field, and spatial orientation for each image.
 3. Potential for improved computational efficiency: By focusing on relevant areas, the model may achieve better performance with fewer computational resources.
 4. Inherent regularization through stochastic patch selection: The dynamic nature of patch selection introduces a form of data augmentation, potentially improving generalization.